gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 commit to a file in the working directory that you set up when configuring workspace settings (in our case, in `/modules/networking/sqs`), or by manually triggering the run using the _Queue plan_ button in the TFC UI.
 The run will:

-- Clone your `infrastructure-modules` repository using the VCS connection
+- Clone your `infrastructure-catalog` repository using the VCS connection
 - Download the AWS provider and set credentials using the environment variables
 - Download the Gruntwork SQS module using the SSH key
 - Run a `terraform plan`